sunday, november 16th 2025

 what is armory camp?

-Our semi-annual camp connects high school track & field athletes with professional athletes & coaches.
+Our Track & Field Camp connects high school track & field athletes with professional athletes & coaches.
 A day-long session features some of the finest athletes and best coaching minds in the sport.
 The day is split into two sessions: morning and afternoon.
 Participants can sign up for one session, or both.
 This double-session option allows them to register for more than one speciality (i.e., hurdles and throws) and work with multiple coaches if desired.
 The event takes place at the historic Armory in New York City, home to the Nike Track & Field Center — a.k.a.
 “The Fastest Track in the World", just one floor above the National Track & Field Hall of Fame.

-spring 2025 coaches
+fall 2025 coaches

 More coaches will be announced as they are confirmed!
 Check out the Past Coaches tab for more information.

-VERNON TURNER (HIGH JUMP)
+VASHTI CUNNINGHAM (HIGH JUMP)

-GABRIELA LEON (POLE VAULT)
+LAWRENCE JOHNSON (POLE VAULT)

 MILES LEWIS (SPRINTS)